lino-framework/lino/docs/ref/model_methods.rst

 Special model attributes and methods
 ------------------------------------

+.. modmeth:: _lino_preferred_width

+    Used to set an explicit default `preferred_width` (in characters) for ForeignKey fields to this model.
+    If not specified, the default default `preferred_width` for ForeignKey fields is *20*.

 .. modmeth:: _lino_default_table

     Used internally.
 Lino chooses during the kernel startup, for each model,